leductoan3082004/ledis-server/README.md

 - It supports MVCC for a key (which may create and manage several versions).
 - Applied repeatable read.
 Multithreading.
 - Some basic operations that a transaction should have `BeginTransaction` `Abort` `Commit, ...`

+#### Snapshot
+- Although I just stored all the data on memory into the disk, and it's quick and easy to store.
+- But if we develop more, we need to think about maybe our data structure will change a lot, and the last snapshot we stored may not fit with the new implementation.
+- So we can develop a new strategy to store it.
+Maybe we will not store the whole memory into disk.
+Instead we will store all the users' events into one file (maybe several files to prevent loading for so long).
+With this event file, we can easily recover our snapshot from scratch right ? just go through from beginning of the file and to the end, apply all the events into memory.
+And bump, we have our snapshot recovered.
+- But the main disadvantage of this is that it will take us so long to recover right ?
+- To fix this, we may catch the snapshot at some points of time, and we can just apply our events from that point of time after.
+So it's much quicker.
+- And in our code.
+We may handle Backward compatibility to make our application wont crash when apply the events.